Ideas for going beyond the plastic bag ban 101 and transforming your weekly shop into a walk in the wilderness.

 Other options include beautiful organic cotton muslin or string mesh, and you can also make your own if you're handy with a needle and thread or sewing machine and have some lightweight fabrics you can repurpose.
 Whichever material is for you, they’ll save so much unnecessary packaging and last a long time.

-Confession: Fresh, crusty sourdough is heaven, despite every fitness related influence in my life stating the opposite (and ironically, it probably enhances my contribution to their earning capacity quite considerably).
+Confession: Fresh, crusty sourdough is heaven, despite every fitness related influence in my life stating the opposite.
 Another circular beauty, our bread bag is super handy to accompany you to your local bakery.

 It's made to fit over most bakery slicing machines, so it's a dream for them too, and when it’s filled, fold it over a few times and clip it closed - you can then slot it over your arm while you gather your remaining fresh food haul.